brianberns/CFR-Explained/Readme.md

 | `Qcb`           | `Kb`            |
 | `Kcb`           | `Kc`            |

-The info sets in a game are the internal nodes of a tree.
+The info sets in a game are the internal nodes of a directed acyclic graph.
 Each valid action at a decision point leads to either a child info set or a "terminal" state where the game is over.

 ## Regret matching